ExtendRealityLtd/VRTK/README.md

   * Press Tab to switch between left/right hands.
   * Hold Left Shift to change from translation to rotation for the hands.
   * Hold Left Crtl to switch between X/Y and X/Z axis.
-  * All above keys can be remapped using the inspector on the `VRTK_SimPlayer` prefab.
+  * All above keys can be remapped using the inspector on the `VRSimulatorCameraRig` prefab.
   * Button mapping for the VR control are as follows:
    * Grip: Left mouse button
    * Trigger: Right mouse button